Learning Development Service

 Are mentors trained?

 All undergraduate mentors are trained by the Learning Development Service.
-Training takes place over two full days in either June or September.
+Training takes place over a full day in either June or September.
+Training is compulsory.

 Which QUB Schools have peer mentoring?